Asirwad/smart-llm-router/README.md

 ## 🎯 The Problem

-**LLM API costs are exploding.** Organizations using GPT-4 or Gemini Pro for every request face:
+**LLM API costs are exploding.** Organizations using GPT or Gemini Pro for every request face:

 | Challenge | Impact |
 |-----------|--------|